 I get that.
-When I had a teaching career, I would come home too tired to cook anything but simple recipes.
+When I had a teaching career, I would come home too tired to cook anything but simple and easy vegan recipes.
 Now my taste buds thank me for taking the chance on this blog.

 Hopefully, you will take the chance on these vegan gluten-free pancakes.
 Banana adds a wonderful sweetness to them.
 You may even want to eat them without maple syrup!

 If you have never had matcha green tea before, you should be forewarned that it is an acquired taste.
 It has a sweet and savory taste, which happens to be very mild in these pancakes.

 Don't let that deter you from trying it though.
 This Matcha Pancake recipe is a great place to start if you're trying it for the first time.

-When you bake with matcha green tea or include it in pancakes, it isn't the predominant flavor; especially if you use a small amount like I did here and include a sweet fruit like banana.
+When you bake with matcha green tea or include it in pancakes, it isn't the predominant flavor; especially if you use a small amount as I did here and include a sweet fruit like banana.

-I have used it in a Matcha Mango Smoothie Bowl also.
-By including a strong sweet fruit like mango, the matcha green tea becomes part of the background flavor.
+I have used it in smoothies with bananas and mango also.
+By including a strong sweet fruit like mango, matcha green tea becomes part of the background flavor.

 So now you have two safe recipes where you can try matcha green tea without feeling like you wasted money on something new.
-If you are feeling a little more adventurous, you could try a Vegan Matcha Latte.
+If you are feeling a little more adventurous, you could try a vegan Matcha Latte with Oat Milk.
 It will give you the full matcha experience.

 If you want a green menu item for St. Patrick's Day, this recipe definitely fits the bill, as do the other matcha recipes.
 I will admit, I didn't plan this recipe to be in time for St. Patrick's Day.
 I mean, I haven't even made a recipe for Valentine's Day!